 When Colin McKinlay was offered the role of CFO of holiday village group Center Parcs he jumped at the chance.
-He knew the product well, having visited several times with his family, and was aware of how well the group, which delivered revenue of £469m from its five UK visits, was run.
+He knew the product well, having visited several times with his family, and was aware of how well the group, which delivered revenue of £469m last year from its five UK sites, was run.

 “It is a business which is as good on the inside as the impression you get on the outside,” he says, raising the question of what more could he offer to an already successful formula.
 Why take the risk of moving from Tui, the world’s biggest travel company, where he was well established as CFO for the UK as well as operations in northern Europe?